Dancing on Glass: Release

-The film was presented on 25 March 2022 at the main competition of the 25th Málaga Festival.
+The film was presented on 25 March 2022 in the main competition of the 25th Málaga Film Festival.
 It debuted on Netflix streaming on 8 April 2022.

 Reception

 Javier Ocaña of El País assessed that Dancing on Glass, featuring a "commendable physical and artistic work by Pedraza, and a formidable solidity in Martínez and Baglivi", is a "more than appreciable third film by a director still in his beginnings who, perhaps, has been overwhelmed by ambition in an excessively bizarre denouement".